best hypervolt alternative

 Best Hypervolt Alternative: What Else If Not The Hyped Hypervolts?

-How easily though?
-Well, we have to applaud Hyperice for their T-shaped massage gun invention.
-Back when nobody even thought about it.
-They own a number of patents related to the very first product.
+First, we have to applaud Hyperice for their invention of the T-shaped massage gun, especially at a time when nobody had even considered it.
+They own a number of patents related to this very first product.

 They are also listed as an Official Recovery Technology Partner of the NBA, NFL, MLB, UFC, PGA Tour and lately U.S. Soccer Federation.
 Pretty impressive!